 Geoeconomic Briefing is a series featuring researchers at the IOG focused on Japan’s challenges in that field.
 It will also provide analyses of the state of the world and trade risks as well as technological and industrial structures.
-(Editor-in-chief: Dr. HOSOYA Yuichi, Director of Research, API; Professor, Faculty of Law, Keio University)
+(Editor-in-chief: Dr. SUZUKI Kazuto, Director, Institute of Geoeconomics (IOG); Professor, The University of Tokyo)

 This article was posted to the Japan Times on September 1, 2022: